 Even baby steps can have significant results.
 Print a multi-page document on both sides of the paper.
 Go paperless one department at a time, so that the entire company isn’t having transition pains at the same time.

 The digital world is here to stay.
 With the growth of cloud-based and security technology, it’s more convenient and safer than ever.
-Businesses who wish to grow and thrive in the future will do well to take advantage of its flexibility, efficiency and cost savings as soon as they possibly can.
+Businesses who wish to grow and thrive in the future will do well to take advantage of their flexibility, efficiency, and cost savings as soon as they possibly can.